-2 Purpose of this Handbook
+2. Purpose of this Handbook

-This Handbook sets out the non-financial performance data licensees must provide to the ERA for the year ending 30 June 2018.
+This handbook sets out the non-financial performance data licensees must provide to the ERA, including the date by which it must be submitted.

-It is important that there is a shared understanding amongst all stakeholders of the information that must be reported by electricity distribution licensees, including the definitions that apply to the performance indicators and the ERA's expectations as to how the information should be presented.
-Consistent with this objective, this Handbook informs electricity distribution licensees about:
+To be able to interpret and compare the data, there must be a shared understanding amongst stakeholders of the information that must be reported, including the definitions that apply to the performance indicators and how the information should be presented.
+Accordingly, this handbook informs electricity distribution licensees about:

-- the performance indicators that distributors are required to provide data for; - the definitions that apply to the performance indicators; - how to calculate the performance data (where applicable); and - how and when the data must be provided to the ERA.
+- the performance indicators that distributors are required to provide data for - the definitions that apply to the performance indicators - how to calculate the performance data (where applicable) - how and when the data must be provided to the ERA.

-The ERA recommends that licensees familiarise themselves with the Code of Conduct for the Supply of Electricity to Small Use Customers 2016 (Code of Conduct) and the Electricity Industry (Network Quality and Reliability of Supply) Code 2005 (NQ&R Code) to obtain a fuller understanding of the reporting framework.
+Licensees should familiarise themselves with the Code of Conduct for the Supply of Electricity to Small Use Customers (Code of Conduct), the Electricity Industry (Network Quality and Reliability of Supply) Code 2005 (NQ&R Code) and the 2017 SCONRRR Report1 to fully understanding the reporting framework.